The power of Luminosity Masks

 www.fabioantenore.ch/af-photoshop-panel-en/

-Instead of trying to explain the features of the tool within a long text, I just created a video that is showing you everything you need to know about the panel.
+Instead of trying to explain the features of the tool within a long text, I just created a video that shows you everything you need to know about the panel.

 About me

-The Sigma and Nisi Global Ambassador Fabio Antenore is specialized in hyperreal landscapes.
+The Sigma and Nisi Global Ambassador Fabio Antenore specializes in hyperreal landscapes.
 He is not so much interested in a realistic image of the landscape as in capturing the feelings and beauty of nature to make the viewer dream.

 Homepage: www.fabioantenore.ch